-Fluctuations in the price of oil, a core ingredient in the composition of ink, resin and plastic film, have a direct impact on the prices of these products.
+Fluctuations in the price of oil, natural gas, ethane, which are necessary for the manufacturing of ink, resin and plastic film, have a direct impact on the prices of these products.
 Fluctuations in the price of oil also have an impact on gasoline prices.
 Any increase thereto would negatively affect our distribution activities.
 We continue our efforts towards finding new ways to reduce our energy costs.